ehabmansour1/popGPT/README.md

 PopGPT is a modern web application built with React and Vite that allows users to interact with multiple AI models through a unified interface.
 The application provides a seamless experience for users to communicate with different AI models and compare their responses.

+## ⏰ Reminder Agent Feature

+The application includes a smart reminder agent that can help users manage their tasks and schedule reminders.
+The agent can:

+- Set reminders for specific tasks or events
+- Schedule recurring reminders
+- Send notifications through the chat interface
+- Handle natural language input for setting reminders
+- Integrate with the existing chat system for seamless interaction

+The reminder agent uses the chat interface to communicate with users, making it feel like a natural part of the conversation.
+When a reminder is due, it appears as a message in the chat, maintaining the context of the conversation.

 ## 🛠️ Tech Stack

 - **Frontend Framework**: React